-Most of the course intakes are held at our studio in the centre of Byron Bay at 6 Byron Street and at the training facilities at 50 Skinners Shoot Road (not at Byron Yoga Retreat Centre).
+The Byron Bay course intakes are held at our studio in the centre of Byron Bay at 6 Byron Street and at the training facilities at 50 Skinners Shoot Road (not at Byron Yoga Retreat Centre).
 This is close to many cafes, the supermarket and to the beach.

 “This environment that you all continually create is so valuable.
 I have never felt more supported and safe in my entire life than I do here at Purna.
 I never want to leave.
 I have such love, admiration and respect for absolutely everyone here.
 You are all absolutely fantastic!”
 Certificate IV Graduate, 2011.